Quick/Nimble/README.md

 Async support is Swift-only, and it requires that you execute the test in an async context.
 For XCTest, this is as simple as marking your test function with `async`.
-If you use Quick, then you don't need to do anything because as of Quick 6, all tests are executed in an async context.
+If you use Quick, all tests in Quick 6 are executed in an async context.
+In Quick 7 and later, only tests that are in an `AsyncSpec` subclass will be executed in an async context.

 To avoid a compiler errors when using synchronous `expect` in asynchronous contexts, `expect` with async expressions does not support autoclosures.
 However, the `expecta`